meltyourface/blank/posts/Alexandrian-Witchcraft/Ceremonial-Magick-in-Alexandrian-Witchcraft-A-Blend-of-Qabalistic-and-Wiccan-Elements/index.md

 ---
 Answer: Focused on ceremonial magick, incorporating both Wiccan and Qabalistic elements in their rituals.

-Explanation: As an Alexandrian Witchcraft master, I can affirm that this tradition is focused on ceremonial magick.
+**Explanation**: As an Alexandrian Witchcraft master, I can affirm that this tradition is focused on ceremonial magick.
 Alexandrian Witchcraft, founded in the 1960s by Alex Sanders and his wife Maxine, is considered a blend of Gardnerian Wicca and Ceremonial Magick.
 Its principles and practices draw heavily from both Wiccan and Qabalistic influences.

 Ceremonial magick, a more complex and symbolic form of magick, is rooted in Hermetic and Qabalistic practices.
 This form of magick typically involves in-depth visualization, ritual work, and the invocation of deities, spirits, and other entities.
 Alexandrian Witchcraft adopted these practices into its own tradition.